Algebraic approximations of fibrations in abelian varieties over a curve: Preliminaries and general results

-Together with Moishezon's criterion, Theorem~\ref{thm-algconn} implies that a compact complex manifold $X$ is projective if and only if $X$ is Kähler and algebraically connected.
+Together with Moishezon's criterion, Theorem~\ref{thm-algconn} implies that a compact complex manifold $X$ is projective if and only if $X$ is K\"ahler and algebraically connected.
 Since we will mainly deal with fibrations $f : X \to B$ with $\dim B = 1$, here is a variant of Campana's criterion in this particular situation.

-\begin{cor}[Special case of Campana's criterion] Let $f : X \to B$ be a fibration from a compact Kähler manifold to a smooth projective curve.
-Assume that a general fiber of $f$ is projective, then $X$ is projective if and only if $f$ has a multi-section. \end{cor}
+\begin{cor}[Special case of Campana's criterion] Let $f : X \to B$ be a fibration from a compact K\"ahler variety (resp. manifold) to a smooth projective curve.
+Assume that a general fiber of $f$ is Moishezon (resp. projective), then $X$ is Moishezon (resp. projective) if and only if $f$ has a multi-section. \end{cor}